georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Every traffic violation in the state has 1–6 points awarded to them.
 Continuous accumulation of these points may cause the license to be suspended, revoked, or canceled.

-How Do I Know if I Have a Traffic Ticket in Georgia?
+How Do I Know If I Have a Traffic Ticket in Georgia?

 In Georgia, there are multiple ways of knowing if a person has a traffic ticket.

-Typically, pending or unaddressed traffic tickets issued within the state will show up on the driver’s driving record.
+Typically, pending or unaddressed traffic tickets issued within the state could show up on the driver’s driving record.
 Hence, the driver may run searches via the DDS database in person, over the phone, online, or via mail

 To run the search in-person, the inquirer may visit the Local DDS office in the county and have the clerk run the driver’s license number for any tickets.